NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 The hybrids will be caught:
 - Text transform on cells in column species using expression grel:if(cells['genus'].value.contains(\" x \"), cells['genus'].value, value)

+Format container by removing the prepended apostrophe:
+- Text transform on cells in column container using expression grel:if(value.startsWith(\"'\"), value.replace(\"'\", ''), '')

 #### Lastly reorder the column names to your liking

 ## Columns that can be removed: